10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 Parents, please pay attention.
-In the interest of your child’s safety, there are certain common practices that you should be aware of which could potentially be harmful to your little one.
-Just because a lot of parents are still doing it around you does not make it is safe or right.
+In the interest of your child’s safety, there are certain common practices that you should be aware of that could potentially be harmful to your little one.

 There is a good chance that you may be guilty of doing one of these things.
 I know I am.
 I’m just glad that nothing unfortunate happened to my child.